ukatech/ghost_terminal/README.md

     - `X-SSTP-PassThru-SmallIcon` (optional)
       Set the terminal small icon (PNG or ICO path)
       If not set, will be consistent with `X-SSTP-PassThru-Icon`
+    - `X-SSTP-PassThru-CustomLoginInfo` (optional)
+      If set, the terminal will not display the default login information, but will display the content of this
+      This return value will be simply escaped:
+      - `\n` will be converted to a newline
+      - `\t` will be converted to tabs
+      - `\\` will be converted to `\`
 - `ShioriEcho.End`
   ghost_terminal event on normal program exit
   - return value